yanivyacoby/a-guide-to-your-phd/guide.md

 or about their experiences in different parts of their career, etc.

 > **How to get to know more students?**
-* You can take classes and work in teams.
+* Work in teams on class homework / projects.
 * Attend events organized by the [SEAS Graduate Council](https://gc.seas.harvard.edu/) (they are super friendly!) and/or events hosted by your department.
 * Get involved in SEAS-wide initiatives (outreach, the SEAS Graduate Council, etc.).